Essays

 April 26, 2012

-Men Of War Are Conflicted Characters
+Men of War are Conflicted Characters

-Huffington Post Books
+Huffington Post

 In my novel The Baker’s Daughter, four chapters are from the perspective of a Nazi officer.
 Writing these was no easy task.
 For those four chapters, I slipped on the psyche of a soldier dedicated to his country’s code.